mauveferret/SpecRec/README.md

 * matplotlib
 * brokenaxes

 You can install them all with the `pip install -r requirements.txt` command.
 If you have problems using `pip`, please read [this](https://packaging.python.org/en/latest/tutorials/installing-packages/).
+It was made with `uv` package manager, so you also can use it to get all dependencies instead of pip.
+To do it, just run `uv run` in the working directory

 ### Executing the Program

+AS the entrypoint a ipynb [tutorial file](https://github.com/mauveferret/SpecRec/blob/main/main_example.ipynb) is highly recommended.
+It contains some basic theory and practical examples with the use of this package.

 As the program does not provide a graphical user interface, the best way to launch it is with a text editor that has a built-in Python application launcher.
 A free, cross-platform, and open-source [Visual Studio Code](https://code.visualstudio.com/) is highly recommended.
 However, it's not strictly necessary, as the script can be launched as an executable without any IDE via the shell.